RemoQuality/timecamp-v2.1-desktop-app/README.md

     * `linuxdeployqt` - a Community-created [Deployment Tool](https://github.com/probonopd/linuxdeployqt), which pulls in Qt libraries and dependencies
     * `appimagetool` - a [creator of runnable packages](https://github.com/AppImage/AppImageKit) for Linux in AppImage format

-Additionally, our Windows and macOS installers are being signed with Timecamp certificates.
+Additionally, our Windows and macOS installers are being signed with TimeCamp certificates.

 For more details see `deploy_win.bat`, `deploy_mac.sh` and `deploy_lin.sh` scripts.